Gzimi1/Gzimi1/README.md

 - 👋 Hi, I’m @Gzimi1
-- 👀 I’m interested in ...mining
+- gvcghvolvlv👀 I’m interested in ...mining hvbuhovbuvbhypb hbvpubhyb

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...